3 Bedroom Home in Hardin - $189,500

-First time home buyers!
-Come check out this sweet, petite home perfect for a small family or a single person with potential for a rental to help pay the mortgage!
+Back on the market due to no fault of the home!
+Come check out this sweet, petite home, perfect for a small family or a single person with potential for a rental to help pay the mortgage!
 It sits on a fully fenced double corner lot providing plenty of space and privacy away from neighbors where you can park your camper/toys and still allow the pup to run and/or have a good sized garden!
 Enjoy soaking up the lovely morning sunrises with a great deck in back and a cup of coffee in hand.
 2 bedrooms, 1 bath upstairs; 1 bedroom 1 bath downstairs.
 Laundry on main floor, storage and mechanical room in basement where you can set up some workout equipment.
-What more could you want with such a simple yet strong stucco home and a brand new metal roof!
+What more could you want with this well-kept, strong stucco home and a brand new metal roof!
 Make sure to hurry and show this little gem soon as it won't last long!
 Text/call agent for more details and/or showings!

 3 Bedroom Home in Hardin - $189,500

-Note: UPDATED: Eight arrested at Blackfeet Tribal Council chairman's house, some in connection to selling fentanyl